Conditional Statements

 Overview of lesson

-Conditional statements are what let your code make decisions.
-In real projects, you might only run a quality‑control step if a file exists, flag samples that fail a cutoff, or choose a different analysis path depending on user input.
-All of these rely on if, elif, and else to check conditions and respond accordingly.
+Conditional statements are what lets your code make decisions.
+In real projects, you might only run a quality‑control step if a file exists, flag samples that fail a cutoff or choose a different analysis path depending on user input.
+All of these rely on if, elif and else to check conditions and respond accordingly.

-In this lesson, you will learn how to express True/False logic in Python so your scripts can adapt to different datasets and scenarios instead of doing the exact same thing every time.
+In this lesson, you will learn how to express True/False logic in Python so your scripts can adapt to different scenarios and datasets instead of inflexibly repeating the exact steps.

 • Greater than > or less than < a certain value